kappa-maintainer/Sound-Physics/README.md

 # Sound-Physics
 A Minecraft mod that provides realistic sound attenuation, reverberation, and absorption through blocks.

-Downloads are in the [releases tab](https://github.com/djpadbit/Sound-Physics/releases)
+Downloads are on the [CurseForge](https://www.curseforge.com/minecraft/mc-mods/sound-physics-remixin)

 This is a fork of a fork!
 I forked it from daipenger who forked it from sonicether, daipenger ported it to 1.12.2 and cleaned up the codebase, i just added some stuff.